growilabs/growi-docs/docs/en/guide/tutorial/duplicate_page.md

 First, create a page for creating a hierarchy in order to duplicate the page.

-Press the "Create" button on a guide page, such as a tutorial page, let's create a duplicate page.
+Press the "create" button to create a duplicate page on a guide page, such as the tutorial page.

 ![duplicate1](./images/duplicate1.png)